outdatedbrowser/outdated-browser/README.md

 5. Targeting browsers:

-    You can do it in two ways: using Internet Explorer browsers as reference or specifying a CSS property.
+    You can do it in one of two ways: using Internet Explorer browsers as reference or specifying a CSS property.
 The outcome is the same, choose what is easier for you.

     Lower Than: